Does my pet need to be vaccinated prior to boarding?

 Do I need to bring my pet’s own food?

-All pets are fed super premium commercial food – Blackhawk for the dogs and Iams for the cats.
+All pets are fed super premium commercial food – Meals for Mutts for the dogs and Meals for Meows for the cats.
 You need to provide your pet’s food only if your pet is on a veterinarian prescribed diet or has other unusual, specific requirements.
 All pets will receive a meal no matter what time they arrive at our centre, so please don’t worry about feeding them before they leave home.

 I have two or more Pets, can they stay together?